-Retention of documents: We do not keep full copies of DBS certificates, but a redacted version of the document which shows the certificate number We file a copy of any update service check undertaken, which details the date and time that this check was completed.
+Retention of documents: We do not keep copies of DBS certificates, but simply the certificate number and signature of the recipient.

 Individuals who have lived or worked outside the UK: Such individuals must undergo the same checks as all other staff at Woldingham, including obtaining (via the applicant) an enhanced DBS certificate (including children's barred list information) even if the individual has never been to the UK.
 Additionally, we make any further checks we think appropriate, so that relevant events that have occurred outside of the UK can be considered.
 Following the UK's exit from the EU, Woldingham applies the same approach for any individuals who have lived or worked outside the UK regardless of whether it was in an EEA country or the rest of the world.
 These checks include, where available, criminal records checks for overseas applicants (please refer to the Home Office guidance found on GOV.UK).